How to wear a Hawaiian shirt

 Young Leo helped bring back the Hawaiian shirt in the late 90s and it’s still inspiring fashion today.
 Chatting with Opening Ceremony, Baz Luhrmann revealed why the tropical choice was made for his Romeo saying, "The Hawaiian shirt as fashion will wax and wane in its relative cultural coolness at any given moment.
 But there will always be — if we're lucky — some lingering symbolic palimpsest of Romeo as that young boy in the Hawaiian shirt.”
 Basically a very smart way of saying, you should always have one in your closet.

 Johnny Depp in Fear and Loathing in Las Vegas

 Fear and loathing and convertibles and road trips and too much partying and bucket hats and sunglasses and just some all around cool looking shirts paired with the right accessories.

 Jon Hamm in Mad Men

 Even the dour Donny Draper needed to appear as though he was having fun once in a while.
 But he also expertly teamed a casual blazer with his sharp blue Aloha shirt.
 To make it less late-60s; mix in a solid, not patterned jacket.

 Timothee Chalamet in Call Me By Your Name

-Call Me By Your Name was one of the coolest films of the last year, but it’s also a fantastic guide in how to dress this summer, i.e. like an 80s prepster.
-Pastel colours, loose fitting Oxford shirts, polos, above-the-knee shorts and...well look at that – a printed Hawaiian shirt.
+Call Me By Your Name was one of the coolest films of the last year, but it’s also a fantastic guide on how to dress this summer, i.e. like an 80s prepster.
+Pastel colours, loose-fitting Oxford shirts, polos, above-the-knee shorts and...well look at that – a printed Hawaiian shirt.
 You can’t escape them.

 Need help finding your style without all the shopping?
 Try Style Plan,